cameraui/sdk/go/docs/api/camera.md

 	func (d *CameraDevice) RemoveSensor(sensorID string) error

-RemoveSensor removes a sensor from this camera.
+RemoveSensor unregisters a sensor this plugin registered on this camera.
+The persisted entity stays \(shows disconnected\) unless the user deletes it.

 <a name="CameraDevice.Room"></a>
 ### func \(\*CameraDevice\) Room